ertis-research/grafana-panel-what-if/README.md

   <img src="https://github.com/ertis-research/whatif-panel-for-Grafana/assets/48439828/0f078160-817b-4c0f-aa51-5639b088c8cf" />
 </p>

+This formula obtains a new list of data by subtracting for each tag in the original list the value of mean at its same position and dividing the result by the value of scale at the same position.
+This is applied to each of the values that are related to each tag.
+For example, if we have in the second position of the _mean_ and _scale_ list the values 1 and 2, respectively, and in the second position of the data list the _TAG_ tag with a list of values [7, 7, 9], then in the new data list the values of the _TAG_ tag would be [3, 3, 4].

 #### Formats

 The IA/ML models will receive the list of values to predict within one schema and send the prediction result within another.
 These formats may coincide for several models, as they mainly depend on the service where they are hosted.